"[The] 'blessing of work' is the self-glorification of slaves.

-Thinker Hannah Arendt distinguished labour, which she saw as being the servant to the necessities of the life cycle, e.g. farming and growing food and most things pertaining to biological survival, from work which, for her, manufactures objects or creations that lend permanence to the world, like building a house, a pencil or a spacecraft.
+In her, well, work, The Human Condition, thinker Hannah Arendt distinguished labour, which she saw as being the servant to the necessities of the life cycle, e.g. farming and growing food and most things pertaining to biological survival, from work which, for her, manufactures objects or creations that lend permanence to the world, like building a house, a pencil or a spacecraft.

 It could be argued that her concept of work included art works such as musical compositions, paintings, sculptures as well as literary books.

 I have a wider understanding of work as being any activity that requires applying myself with an element of a resistance overcome.

 That is to say when I'm not in the mood for an activity and yet do it, that feels more like work than leisure (what the Romans called necotium, non-leisure, as oppose to otium, leisure) whereas when I am in the mood for an activity, that feels more like leisure than work.

 Thus the same activity can be leisure one day and work another day depending on whether it feels like a nuisance or not at a given time.

 Thus jobs would always count as work for me because they would always be a nuisance, something I don't want to do, an encroachment on my leisure time.

 Practicing piano could also be work depending on whether I'm doing it out of pleasure and enjoyment, in which case it would not be, or out of disciplined drudgery, in which case it would be.

 It follows from this subjective approach to the concept of work that it is possible to work less simply by altering or at least influencing how you feel about a given task.